 At Bush Hill Park Primary School, we use a range of strategies to gather information about the children's learning and development and we use this information to ensure that our planning meets the needs of all learners.
-We gather and store our observations on the Learning Book which are then linked to the child and an interactive learning journey is created.
-This can be accessed at home by the parent's/carer's of the pupils.
+We gather and store our observations on Tapestry which are then linked to the child and an interactive learning journey is created.
+This can be accessed at home by the parent and carers of the pupils.
 The evidence we gather is a mixture of photographs, videos and written observations of what the children have learnt or achieved in the EYFS.